Pacifism: Islam

 Different Muslim movements through history had linked pacifism with Muslim theology.
 However, warfare has been integral part of Islamic history both for the defense and the spread of the faith since the time of Muhammad.

-Peace is an important aspect of Islam, and Muslims are encouraged to strive for peace and peaceful solutions to all problems.
-However, most Muslims are generally not pacifists, as the teachings in the Qur'an and Hadith allow for wars to be fought if they are justified.
+Peace is an important aspect of Islam, and Muslims are encouraged to strive for peace and to find peaceful solutions to all problems.
+However, most Muslims are not strict pacifists, as the teachings in the Qur'an and Hadith allow for wars to be fought if they are justified.

 An example of non-violent civil disobedience was brought about by Egyptians against the British in the Egyptian Revolution of 1919.

 Sufism

 Prior to the Hijra travel, Muhammad struggled non-violently against his opposition in Mecca, providing a basis for Islamic pacifist schools of thought such as some Sufi orders.

-In the 13th century, Salim Suwari a philosopher in Islam, came up with a peaceful approach to Islam known as the Suwarian tradition.
+In the 13th century, Salim Suwari, an Islamic scholar from West Africa, developed a philosophy known as the Suwarian tradition.
+Suwari focussed on the responsibilities of Muslims living in non-Muslim societies, and emphasised peaceful coexistence.
+The Suwarian tradition recognises the necessity of militant jihad as a last resort in self-defence; otherwise, it emphasises accommodationism and coexistence.

 Khān Abdul Ghaffār Khān was a Pashtun independence activist against British colonial rule.
 He was a political and spiritual leader known for his nonviolent opposition, and a lifelong pacifist and devout Muslim.
 A close friend of Mahatma Gandhi, Bacha Khan was nicknamed the "Frontier Gandhi" in British India.

-Bacha Khan founded the Khudai Khidmatgar ("Servants of God") movement in 1929, whose success triggered severe crackdowns by the colonial government against Khan and his supporters, and they experienced some of the strongest repression of the Indian independence movement.
+Bacha Khan founded the Khudai Khidmatgar ("Servants of God") movement in 1929, a nonviolent resistance organisation based on his ideology.
+It had widespread success across the Pashtun Frontier.
+The movement's campaign of civil disobedience was met with severe crackdowns by the colonial government (such as the Qissa Khwani Massacre and the Babrra Massacre), as well as from opposing groups in the Indian independence movement.